 Refusing breathalyzer or chemical tests will add “refusal enhancements” to your punishment should you ultimately be convicted of DUI.
 The enhancements extend your jail or prison time and the duration of your license suspension.
 The severity of the enhancement increases for each prior offense.

-Drivers under age 21 will receive a one-year license suspension along with any or all of the other penalties.
+Drivers under the age of 21 in Southern California will receive a one-year license suspension along with any or all of the other penalties.
+Commercial drivers get a one-year license suspension for a first offense and a lifetime license revocation for subsequent offenses.

 Defending Against Drunk Driving Charges